 Non-partisan and independent research

 Our research is non-partisan and independent.
 Professional integrity and objectivity characterize all research and analysis conducted at the Institute.
 No research funding, neither personal nor institutional, is accepted for projects with predetermined results or specific policy stances.

 The research and researchers at the Institute are unified by the conviction that economics is an incomparably powerful tool for understanding society.

 IFN’s researchers produce articles published in Swedish and international research journals, in addition to our own publication series.
 The researchers also write books and regularly conduct research assignments for government agencies, ministries, and organizations such as the Centre for Business and Policy Studies (SNS) and the Royal Swedish Academy of Engineering Sciences (IVA).

 IFN regularly arranges research conferences.
 As articles within a given research area are presented at these conferences, they are mostly aimed at academics.

-IFN offers two forms of seminars: policy seminars directed at the larger public that address current social issues, and research seminars where IFN’s own researchers or invited guests present new research within their fields.
+IFN offers two forms of seminars: policy seminars directed at the larger public that address current social issues and research seminars where IFN’s own researchers or guests present new research within their fields.